Mazurevitz/face-recognition-docs/wojciech-mazur-markdown.md

 > This is an approach mimicking human knowledge, that is naturally
 > imprecise.
 It introduces concept of partial truth and false.
 That is
-> due to the fact that most of the human body properties are nonlinear
+> since most of the human body properties are nonlinear and trimming
-> and trimming them down to linear solutions makes them often impossible
+> them down to linear solutions makes them often impossible to achieve
-> to achieve high accuracy \[18\].
-This method is often incorporated as
+> high accuracy \[18\].
+This method is often incorporated as a part of
-> a part of recognition process with other methods.
-For example, fuzzy
+> recognition process with other methods.
+For example, fuzzy k-nearest
-> k-nearest neighbor classification to find suitable scatter matrices.
+> neighbor classification to find suitable scatter matrices.

 #### Genetic algorithms